sergiokano/Desafio-Tripulaciones_Frontend/README.md

 ## License

-This project is under license of Sergio Cano
+This project is under license of Sergio Cano, Diego Palones, Álex Jiménez and Dani Arango

 <p align="right">(<a href="#readme-top">back to top</a>)</p>